GNS3 software is great. You can build most of the network labs and POC’s with it. I even build an SD-WAN lab in it.

-It’s common in gns3 that you end up getting the error messages now and then when you are working on different topologies.
-Moreover, it frustrates us when we cannot find a way around to fix it.
+It’s quite common in gns3 that you end up getting error messages when working on different network labs.
+Moreover, it frustrates us more when we cannot find a way around to fix it.

 - Error while creating link: Internal server error